fjames86/frpc/README.md

 ## 5. Authentication

 The authentication system that was used for the request is bound to *RPC-REMOTE-AUTH* special variable in the context of an rpc handler function.
-This allows handlers to implemented *authorization*, i.e. determining whether the client is permitted to perform the action requested.
+This allows handlers to implemente *authorization*, i.e. determining whether the client is permitted to perform the action requested.

+Supported flavours:
+- [x] AUTH_NULL: i.e. no authentication
+- [x] AUTH_UNIX and AUTH_SHORT: uid/gid and machine name.
+Not really authentication as such, but a simple tagging mechanism.
+- [ ] AUTH_DES: public-key exchange verified by encrypted timestamps (support in progress)
+- [ ] AUTH_GSS: GSS (i.e. Kerberos) authentication, supports authentication, integrity validation and privacy.
-The authentication flavour, RPCSEC_GSS, requires special treatment.
-FRPC uses the package [cerberus](https://github.com/fjames86/cerberus) to implement Kerberos v5 authentication.
-This support is experimental.
+ Uses the package [cerberus](https://github.com/fjames86/cerberus) to implement Kerberos v5 authentication.

 ## 6. Examples